-Trent E. Boggess
+Trent E. Boggess, Ph.D.

-Dr. Boggess is a frequent contributor to the Vintage Ford and the Model T Times.
-He has written several major articles including “Henry Ford, Ed Huff and the Flywheel Magneto,” “The Customer Can Have Any Color He Wants So Long As Its Black: A Study of the Materials and Methods Used to Paint the Model T,” “The Piquette Avenue Plant: Birthplace of the Model T” and “The Use of Scrap in Making Model T Parts.”
+Dr. Boggess owns six antique Ford cars, he is a member of the Model T Ford Club of America, The Model T Ford Club International and the Henry Ford Heritage Association.
+He is a frequent contributor to the Vintage Ford and the Model T Times.
+He has written several major articles including “Henry Ford, Ed Huff and the Flywheel Magneto,” “The Customer Can Have Any Color He Wants, So Long As Its Black: A Study of the Materials and Methods Used to Paint the Model T,” “The Piquette Avenue Plant: Birthplace of the Model T” and “The Use of Scrap in Making Model T Parts.”